bryancasler/Bryans-Preferred-Modules-for-FoundryVTT/README.md

 - [Show Drag Distance](https://github.com/wsaunders1014/showdragdistance) - Shows distance you've dragged the token as if you used the Ruler tool.

 ## Quality of Life Improvements For GameMasters
+- [Adventure Importer / Exporter](https://foundryvtt.com/packages/adventure-import-export/) - OPTIONAL: Allows content creators to package multiple assets within Foundy VTT into a single distributable file that can be shared.
 - [Actually Private Rolls](https://github.com/syl3r86/Actually-Private-Rolls) - Hides Private GM Rolls completely rather than just obfuscating the result.
 This can be toggled on or off in the Settings Menu.
 - [Background Volume](https://github.com/mtvjr/background-volume) - Allows the DM to configure the volume of a scene's background
 - [GM Notes](https://foundryvtt.com/packages/gm-notes/) - Add GM-Only notes to entities (Actor, Items (including owned items), RollTable, and JournalEntry).